 Unlike popular letter vitamins such as vitamin D, C, or B, vitamin K is often left behind.
 Vitamin K, much like vitamin B, refers to a group of several fat-soluble vitamins, not just a singular vitamin, hence vitamin K1 and vitamin K2.
 Vitamin K is well-known for its main purported and proven health benefit of its involvement with blood clotting and coagulation.
-We’re going to talk vitamin K1 vs K2, the benefits, the differences, and what vitamin K rich foods you’ll want to include in your diet.
+We’re going to talk about vitamin K1 vs K2, their benefits, the differences, and what vitamin K rich foods you’ll want to include in your diet.

 What Is Vitamin K

 Vitamin K is an essential bioactive compound which is required for its most researched and proven benefit - blood-clotting.
 Vitamin K also assists in the process of making various proteins and the building of bones.
 There are many various forms of vitamin K, however the two most well-known are vitamin K1 phylloquinone (K1) and menaquinones (K2).

 Vitamin K1 is namely found in plants and leafy greens such as kale, spinach, and broccoli.
 Vitamin K2 is mainly found in fermented foods and animal products, such as beef, chicken, pork, cheese, and sauerkraut.
 K2 can also be produced by bacteria in the gut.